Manali Petrochemicals Ltd Directors Report.

 Related Party Transactions

-Board of Directors and related disclosures As on the date of the Report the Board comprises of 10 directors of whom four are independent including a woman director.
+Board of Directors and related disclosures As on the date of the Report the Board comprises of 10 directors of whom five are independent including a woman director.
 All the Independent Directors have furnished necessary declaration under Section 149 (7) of the Act and under Regulation 25(8) of the Regulations.
 As per the said declarations, they meet the criteria of independence as provided in Section 149 (6) of the Act and the Regulations.
 The Board met five times during the year under review and the relevant details are furnished in the CGR.

-The Board has approved the Remuneration Policy as recommended by the Nomination and Remuneration Committee (NRC), which inter alia contains the criteria for determining the positive attributes and independence of a director as formulated by the NRC.
+The Board has approved a Remuneration Policy as recommended by the Nomination and Remuneration Committee (NRC), which inter alia contains the criteria for determining the positive attributes and independence of a director as formulated by the NRC.
 The policy on remuneration to directors is disclosed in the CGR annexed to this Report.

 Annual Evaluation of the Board, Committees and Directors